liferay/liferay-docs/develop/learning-paths/mobile/articles/03-retrieving-data-mobile-sdk/01-retrieve-and-display-guestbooks.markdown

 thinking, "Whoa there!
 I haven't created a session yet!"
 But actually, you have; you just didn't know it.
 Successful authentication with Login Screenlet creates a session that you can access with Screens's `SessionContext` class.
-Because you're counting on that session, however, Login Screenlet *must* be used.
+Because you're counting on that session, however, you *must* use Login Screenlet.

 The `getGuestbooks()` method then creates a new `GetGuestbooksCallback` instance and sets it as the session's callback.
 Next, the session is used to create a